-Trump: 'Talking is not the answer' with North Korea
+Trump administration's mixed North Korea signals raise questions about US strategy

 He then elaborated, "We're never out of diplomatic solutions.
 We continue to work together and the minister and I share a responsibility to provide for the protection of our nations, our populations and our interests, which is what we are here to discuss today, and look for all the areas with we can collaborate."

+Anthony Ruggiero, a former deputy director of the US Treasury Department, suggests that Trump's more recent rhetoric might have a particular aim.

+"The exchange of words between North Korea and the US would not prevent Pyongyang from continuing its missile tests," said Ruggiero, an expert on the use of targeted financial measures for the Foundation for Defense of Democracies.
+"The goal was deterring North Korea from launching missiles toward Guam or attacking South Korea, which has not happened."

-Trump's post comes just hours after North Korea's state-run media reported that leader Kim Jong-Un presided over the dawn launch Tuesday of the "ultra-modern rocket system," the first missile ever fired from Pyongyang, the nation's capital.
+Trump's Wednesday post came just hours after North Korea's state-run media reported that leader Kim Jong-Un presided over the dawn launch Tuesday of the "ultra-modern rocket system," the first missile ever fired from Pyongyang, the nation's capital.

 North Korean officials told CNN in Pyongyang that Kim was "very satisfied with the performance of the missile."

-Note: This story has been updated